Thiird/Thiird.github.io/src/bio/bio.md

 Some of my favorite movies are _Tron Legacy_, _Sunshine_, _Interstellar_, _Iron Man_.

-I'm a very curious person.
-I love to ask questions.
+I'm a very curious person, I love to ask questions.

 I'm a huge fan of technology and I take great pride for being in a position where I get to study and develop it.